 Address the issue

-- Verify your account: Depending on the issue, you may be asked to verify your account information, such as your business name, address, and phone number.
+- Verify your account: Depending on the issue, you may have to verify your account information, such as your business name, address, and phone number.

-- Fix violations: If your account was suspended due to violations of Google Ads policies, make sure to correct the violations and take steps to ensure that they won’t happen again in the future.
+- Fix violations: If your account was suspended due to violations of Google Ads policies, correct the violations and take steps to ensure that they won’t happen again.

 Provide updated information